Mad Not Mad: Critical reception

 In a retrospective review for AllMusic, critic Darryl Cater wrote of the album "Clive Langer and Alan Wistanley occasionally strike an inspired balance between soulful pop and subtle reggae rhythms, but more often they replace the warmth of Barson's pianos with a cold emphasis on drum machines and synthesizers.
 Some of the songwriting, however, is on par with the band's most mature work, and the lively melodies lend a perfect irony to the band's wry social commentary and personal brooding."
 And reviewing for Record Collector critic, Terry Staunton wrote of the album "The Nutty Boys were veering towards an altogether gloomier form of nuttiness when this album first appeared in 1985.
 The wacky humour of old, already on the wane in their previous outing, Keep Moving, was almost totally eclipsed by sombre tones of resignation, best exemplified on the single Yesterday's Men."
-And The New Rolling Stone Album Guide wrote that the album "finds the lads sinking into [an] unseemly self-reflection".
+And (The New) Rolling Stone Album Guide wrote that the album "finds the lads sinking into [an] unseemly self-reflection".

 Reissue

-The album was re-released in the United Kingdom, in October 2010 on Virgin featuring rare bonus content.
+The album was re-released in the United Kingdom, in October 2010 by Virgin Records featuring rare bonus content.
 The reissue was a 3-disc set which comprises a 14-track CD with the original album digitally remastered from the original 1/2" mix tapes; alongside three bonus single remixes and '(Waiting For) The Ghost Train'; a bonus 10-track CD including demos of all the album's singles and their respective B-sides; plus a bonus DVD containing all the music videos for the singles as well as live performances from five BBC TV shows.
 It also features liner notes written by comedian and Madness fan, Phill Jupitus.